 There was a space heater, because temples get very cold during the winter.
-Plus a big TV and surprisingly strong wi-fi.
+Plus, a big TV and surprisingly strong Wi-Fi.

-And it turns out that even Buddhist temples in Japan have vending machines.
+It turns out that even Buddhist temples in Japan have vending machines.

 And fancy TOTO toilets!
-I had to pay extra for a room with its own toilet and vanity, but it was worth the splurge to avoid walking those freezing-cold hallways to the shared bathrooms — especially at night.
+I had to pay extra for a room with its own toilet and vanity, but it was worth the splurge to avoid walking those freezing-cold hallways to the shared bathrooms, especially at night.

 Koyasan’s temple accommodations usually include dinner and breakfast, and these vegetarian meals are famous for their quality and presentation.
 The name for this type of cuisine is shojin ryori, and the food is blessed by the monks before it is served.
-Some temples provide dinner in the individual guest rooms but, at Fudoin, mealtime was a more formal occasion.
+Some temples provide dinner in the individual guest rooms but, at Fudoin, mealtime is a more formal occasion.
 Each night at 6:00 p.m., a monk would escort me to a private room in another part of the temple that was all decked out with beautiful furniture, table settings and a lavish spread of food.
 Here’s a photo of my dinner the first night.
 For an added fee, guests can also order Japanese beer or sake.

 I had sake.
 Kanpai!

-During dinner time, one of the monks entered my room to rearrange the furniture and prepare the shikibuton.
+During my dinner time, one of the monks entered my guest room to rearrange the furniture and prepare the shikibuton.
 This foldable mattress is taken from storage each night and placed directly on the floor.
 I was eager to see how comfy it was for sleeping.

 It was surprisingly comfy!